HL7/davinci-alerts/input/pagecontent/index.md

 ### Scope and Usage

 The goal of this Implementation Guide is to define a technical framework for sending unsolicited notifications to the appropriate actors when triggered by an event or request.
+Note that what is being communicated is a *notification* and not an *alert* which often has the expectation that something needs to be done.
+The assumption is that data is being transferred but not the responsibility.
+The data recipient determines the action it takes based upon the information it receives.
 The notifications should provide enough information to understand what the notification is about and to enable the Recipient to determine if and what additional steps they need to take in response to the notification.
 For example, additional steps may include:

 - a request for more information from the Sender through a FHIR RESTful query
 - creation of an encounter record in the receiving system with appropriate provenance